 As far as I can recall, I have known about mummies since I was about 8 years old from encyclopedia books for children.
-At that time, I didn’t know anything about them much more than they were like a coffin, they were in pyramids and they were in Egypt.
+At that time, I didn’t know anything about them much more than they were like a coffin, they were in pyramids, and they were in Egypt.
 (Later I have realized that mummies are not only in Egypt though.)
 As an 8-year-old kid, I thought that it was just like a mysterious ghost story from other countries.
-Therefore, as a girl who tended to not be into ghost stories but more into arts and world famous people’s biography, I have to confess that I was not that much into mummies at all.
+Therefore, as a girl who tended to not be into ghost stories but more into arts and world famous people’s biographies, I have to confess that I was not that much into mummies at all.
 However, the stories of mummies could occasionally provoke the curiosity of a girl like me when they became a theme or a plot of TV cartoons I watched or children fictions I read.
-In this case, I would count The Adventure of TinTin: The Cigar of Pharaoh as my all time favorite story related to mummies.
+In this case, I would count The Adventure of Tintin: The Cigar of the Pharaoh as my all time favorite story related to mummies.

-Being able to see real mummies in the museums in the UK makes me feel the importance of having museums as a place of learning and seeing something authentic to create inspirations.
-On the other hand, after I have experienced seeing the real mummies many times, staring at them and thinking about their past lives according to the details on the panels, I sometimes wondered how these people would feel if they knew that thousand years later their body have become human remain objects in museum displays and are looked at by various visitors.
+Being able to see real mummies in museums in the UK has brought home the importance of having museums as places of learning, and the value of seeing something authentic.
+On the other hand, after I have experienced seeing real mummies many times, staring at them, and thinking about their past lives according to the details on the panels, I sometimes wondered how these people would feel if they knew that thousand years later their body have become human remains - objects in museum displays and are looked at by various visitors.
 Would they be happy?
 Angry?
 Or embarrassed?
-I would like to thank them as they sacrifice (or are forced to sacrifice) their remained bodies for educational purpose from generations to generations.
+I would like to thank them as they sacrifice (or are forced to sacrifice) their remained bodies for educational purpose frol generations to generations.

 Nuntamon Noma Kutalad is a freelance translator who holds degrees in Cultural Management from Thailand and Museum Studies from Leicester.
 She is currently conducting a PhD research in Museum and Exhibition Design at De Montfort University, Leicester.